MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

  7. Depending on the type of app that you selected in the previous step, do one of the following:

- - For a model-driven app, enter this informaiton:
+ - For a model-driven app, enter this information:

       - **Recipient Items-1**: Select how the flow is triggered.
       - **Message**: Enter the notification message.
       - **Open app**: Select whether to open the app or not when the user selects the notification.
       - **Entity**: Select which entity the notification is for.
       - **Form or view**: Select if the notification is for a form or view.
-      - **Record ID**: If the notification is for a form then enter the record ID.
+      - **Record ID**: If the notification is for a form, then enter the record ID.

       ![Enter the notification information for the model-driven app](media/modelapp-info.png)